awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-nginx.md

 `-- web.jar
 ```

-If you override Elastic Beanstalk's nginx configuration, add the following line to your `nginx.conf` to pull in Elastic Beanstalk's configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md), automatic application mappings, and static files\.
+If you override Elastic Beanstalk's nginx configuration, add the following line to your `nginx.conf` to pull in Elastic Beanstalk's configurations for [Enhanced health reporting and monitoring](health-enhanced.md), automatic application mappings, and static files\.

 ```
  include conf.d/elasticbeanstalk/*.conf;